What can you do as a free member?

 Ultimately, we have to view this 2026 release of Pokémon FireRed and LeafGreen for exactly what it is: a port.
 This carries both a sense of relief and a bit of disappointment.
 It is a relief because it remains the same great game many of us remember from 2004, preserved with all its quirky faults and original charm intact.
 However, because it is such a faithful translation, it doesn’t do anything to address the rough edges that have become more apparent over the last two decades.

-This isn't the first time Nintendo has handled their legacy titles this way.
+This isn't the first time Nintendo has handled its legacy titles this way.
 We saw a very similar approach back in 2017 and 2018 when Pokémon Gold, Silver, and Crystal were added to the 3DS Virtual Console, their old digital storefront.
 Those versions were also direct ports, and while they were great for accessibility, they didn’t try to do anything new either.
 They were meant to be digital archives that people could finally own again without needing the original bulky cartridges.

 pokemon firered being spotted for a fight